 In East Africa you can combine some great off-roading with a safari, a stay at the beach or a white-water rafting trip down the Omo River in Ethiopia.

+Fred Link Tours offers Motorcycle Safaris in Kenya and Tanzania.
+There are 3 organized routes through Southern Kenya, Northern Tanzania and the Kilimanjaro Trail.
 The tours average 10 days and much of the riding is done off-road.

 African Riding Adventures specialize in tours through Ethiopia.
 Tours can last a few days to two weeks or you can build your own custom itinerary.